Understanding Stress & The Vagus Nerve

 The state of our autonomic nervous system is linked to our overall physical and emotional wellbeing.
 Keeping the proper functioning of the ventral branch of the vagus nerve is vital to our health and wellbeing.

 In a world where everything is continuously changing both inside and outside of us, our survival, wellness, and happiness are closely linked and dependent on a flexible well functioning autonomic nervous system.
 This gives us the ability to appropriately respond to changing environments both outside and inside our own bodies.

-In my next journal post, I will share simple exercises that help restore the ventral vagal state of the autonomic nervous system, helping to bring you back to a place of socialization and harmony.
+In a future journal post, I will share simple exercises that help restore the ventral vagal state of the autonomic nervous system, helping to bring you back to a place of socialization and harmony.

 About the Author

 Hope Knosher is the founder of Healthy Living With Hope and Hope’s Yoga.
 Based in Atlanta, Georgia she is a Certified E-RYT500 Yoga Teacher, Certified Health & Wellness Coach & Certified Yoga Therapist with the International Association of Yoga Therapists.

 Hope and her work have been featured in numerous publications including Reader’s Choice “Best Of Atlanta” by Atlanta Magazine, one of Atlanta’s “Over 40 & Fabulous” by Best Self Atlanta, the Atlanta Journal-Constitution for her work with cancer survivors, MindBodyGreen, Noteworthy, Mantra Yoga & Health and cover features with Northside Woman and Yoga Magazine.

 Check out Hope’s weekly yoga classes open to everyone in Johns Creek Georgia.
 She also offers corporate yoga & meditation, wellness coaching and workshops.
 Hope is also a regular guest speaker on topics related to Yoga, Mindfulness, and Health & Wellness.
 Learn more about Hope.